-The three legs of the stool represent the three habits - Be Curious, Be Present and Reimagine.
+Think about the three habits we've been learning about throughout the course - Be Curious, Be Present and Reimagine.

 What difference could these habits make to the situations you and others have shared?

 As we come to the end of the course, we know that the risk and cost of following Jesus in our relationships is real.
 But we are part of an even bigger reality in which God is making all things new.